-For what does appear to the be the vast majority of us, a life on the road means owning and largely living in an RV.
+For vast majority of full-time wanderers, a life on the road means owning and largely living in an RV.

 Recreational Vehicles afford us the most opportunity to move around as we please, with the least amount of planning and at the lowest cost.
 Wherever we go, our home is there.
 If we choose some other type of situation for a time, that home still exists.
 Should economic hardship shower us or the world as a whole, we have an easy way to exist and subsist, if not thrive.